bjoshua/apt_mirror/README.md

 Default attributes set to the apt-mirror defaults

+## Suggested Use Pattern
-You will need a databag named apt-mirrors with each entry in the databag being t he repo you want to mirror
+databag named apt-mirrors with each entry in the databag being the repo you want to mirror

 example data bag entry: